Let's Move!: Physical activity

 Students at the Oconaluftee Job Corps Civilian Conservation Center in Cherokee practice their choreography for a new student-produced fitness video.

 The CDC recommends that children engage in one hour or more of physical activity every day.
 It states that children should do three different types of activity: aerobic activity, muscle strengthening, and bone strengthening.

 Let's Move! looks to promote physical activity through the support and cooperation of families, schools, and communities.
 On children, the initiative states, "Those who feel supported by friends and families or are surrounded by others interested in physical activity, are more likely to participate."
 Let's Move! also provides several guidelines for schools to promote physical activity, including strong physical education programs, and indicates the subsidizing of such guidelines with several government programs.
 Guidelines by which physical activity can be promoted in communities are also outlined on the Let's Move! website.

 Impact evaluation

 By 2015, childhood obesity rates had not changed much since 2008 but had dropped significantly among the youngest children.
-According to many it was considered a flop and was forgotten.